nateLT/Utah-parcels-opensource/README.md

 The web server is currently python and flask I could do node or golang if I wanted.

 Using basic html and js at the moment with mapbox gl being used for the map portion.
+Parcels are clickable and update information on click.

 ![image](readmeimages/pageimage.jpg)